ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019. Stay tuned for details.

 “Guardian of the Golden Gate,” an Alondra story about magic in San Francisco and the hunger that lives beneath the Golden Gate Bridge, appeared in the STRANGE CALIFORNIA anthology.
 The book includes stories by Seanan McGuire, Tim Pratt, Laura Anne Gilman, and so many more.

 Another Alondra story— “Sakura Time”— appeared in FRIGHT MARE: WOMEN WRITE HORROR, edited by Billie Sue Mosiman.
 The anthology came out in February 2016, just in time for Women In Horror Month.
+The book was nominated for the Bram Stoker Award as Best Anthology.

 ““Sakura Time” by Loren Rhoads is a wonderfully creepy story of a man under the spell of a dead woman’s dolls.” — Lucy Taylor, Dark Fantasy blog